beroset/autoproject/README.md

     target_link_libraries(${EXECUTABLE_NAME} stdc++fs)

-Other software packages (e.g. Boost) do not currently have built-in rules.
+Other software packages (e.g. some parts of Boost) do not currently have built-in rules.

 Note also, that `CMake` will automatically use the environment variables `CFLAGS` and `CXXFLAGS`.
-My setup, which works well for many programs including this one includes `CXXFLAGS="-Wall -Wextra -pedantic -std=c++14"`.
+My setup, which works well for many programs including this one includes `CXXFLAGS="-Wall -Wextra -pedantic"`.
+By default, this program generates CMake files that specify C++17.
 The important part here is that this particular program should be compiled with C++14 compatibility.
 I have not yet tried this code on platforms other than Linux.

 ## How to build

 On most Linux machines with CMake installed, building will look something like this:

-    export CXXFLAGS="-Wall -Wextra -pedantic -std=c++14"
     mkdir build
     cd build
     cmake ..